Psychological Science Submission Guidelines

 The editors of Behavior Genetics have established perceptive policies regarding candidate gene association and Candidate Gene × Environment interaction studies of complex traits (Hewitt, 2012).
 Submissions to Psychological Science that report similar candidate-gene studies are expected to follow those policies.

-Submitting authors must declare that they have disclosed (a) all of the dependent variables or measures collected, (b) any data exclusions (subjects or observations), and (c) all of the conditions/groups/predictors tested for each study reported in the submitted manuscript.
+Submitting authors must declare that they have disclosed (a) all of the dependent variables or measures collected, (b) all of the conditions/groups/predictors tested for each study reported in the submitted manuscript, and (c) any data exclusions (subjects or observations).
 The Disclosure Statement section looks like this: